 - 1. The completion of a minimum of 126 semester hours of academic work for which students have earned a minimum cumulative GPA of 2.00.
 Students may not include more than 12 semester hours of activity credits (such as forensics, musical ensembles, newspaper, or yearbook), and of these 12 only 8 may be physical education activities - 2.
 The completion of the prescribed courses in general education (see table). - 3.
 Application for and admission to upper division standing is required in selected Schools; this is to be accomplished during the second semester of the student's sophomore year. - 4.
 The completion of a major and at least 40 semester hours in upper-level courses (3000 or above), of which at least 18 hours are to be in the major and 12 hours in related courses approved by the student's Academic Advisor; this would necessarily include prescribed courses specified by a particular degree program. - 5.
 The completion of proficiencies required by the particular major. - 6.
 The completion of the last 30 semester hours of course work taken at Oklahoma Wesleyan University with at least 20 hours of the major (and nine hours of the minor) completed in residence; any exception requires special permission.
 Active duty service members may request a waiver of the last 30 semester hour requirement. - 7.
-The completion of the chapel requirement with a passing (P) grade every semester during which the student is enrolled at OKWU full-time (traditional students only). - 8.
+The completion of the chapel requirement with a passing (P) grade every semester during which the student is enrolled at OKWU full-time. - 8.
 Approval of Faculty Council for the conferring of the degree.

 Because OKWU views the liberal arts as the core of all University degrees, general education requirements have been established and listed in the General Education Requirement table that follows.
-(Slightly modified requirements for the AGS degree programs may be found listed under the Schools which administer the degree program.)